Baza207/CloudKitPy/README.md

 - [ ] **[IN PROGRESS]** Create wrappers for base parts of the CloudKit framework (data types, containers, databases and configuring)
 - [ ] Implement an error handling system and logging
 - [ ] Continue with further wrappers for remaining parts of CloudKit
+- [ ] Expand for API usage for non-server-to-server usage
 - [ ] Comprehensive Unit Test Coverage
 - [ ] Complete Documentation